-- 5. While all three statistical measures contribute in different ways to understanding the gender pay gap, the Coalition relies primarily on the "average annual earnings" gap as it is the best measure of how the pay gap translates at the end of the day into the unequal earnings women have to support their families. - 6.
+- 5. While all three statistical measures contribute in different ways to understanding the gender pay gap, the Coalition relies primarily on the "average annual earnings" gap of 31.5%, as it is the best measure of how the pay gap translates at the end of the day into the unequal earnings women have to support their families. - 6.
 By appointing this Review process, the government recognizes that current actions have not worked to make the necessary progress to close the gap.
 A new Strategy is needed. - 7.
-Ontario's roughly 30% gender gap in annual earnings relative to men covers women across the range of work arrangements from employees, to those who are dependent contractors, and to those who are truly self-employed.
-4 As noted by the Review's consultation documents, while there are variations in the size of based on CIS 2013 data is a significant decrease in the gap or reflects different methodology.
-The hourly pay gap increased by 2% from 2013 to 2015.
+Ontario's 31.5% gender gap in annual earnings relative to men covers women across the range of work arrangements from employees, to those who are dependent contractors, and to those who are truly self-employed.
+4 As noted by the Review's consultation documents, while there are variations in the size of the gap, women across this entire spectrum suffer a real and enduring gender pay penalty and do so throughout the entirety of their working lives.